prisma-collective/docs/content/Teams/classly/index.md

 This allows Classly to scale across multiple platforms, communities, and creator ecosystems, not just a single marketplace.

-The global education market is waiting for a financial reset.

 **Teachers want:**
 - Faster earnings
 - Predictable income
 - Respect as independent economic actors

 **Students want:**
 - Trust
 - Refund protection
 - Verifiable credentials